zeroluck/docs/sources/articles/gluu-server-ce.md

 ## Installation of the mod_ox for testing

-Right now the instructions can be found in the following [pdf document](http://www.gluu.co/modox-pdf)   It will be converted to markdown asap.
-Instructions are available for Apache on Windows, Ubuntu, and Centos.
+mod_ox is an access control module that enables your app to support OpenID Connect and UMA.
+It is written in C.  Right now the instructions can be found in the following [pdf document](http://www.gluu.co/modox-pdf) Instructions are available for Apache on Windows, Ubuntu, and CentOS.

 ## Test Use cases